heera9331/heera9331/projects/us-number-plate-designer.md

-# UK Vehicle Registration Plate Customizer for WooCommerce
+# US Number Plate Designer

 This project is a fully custom online number plate builder, developed as a custom WordPress/WooCommerce integration for selling UK vehicle registration plates.
 The system enables users to design their own legal-compliant front and rear plates with a live preview feature, adhering to UK sizing and character spacing regulations.